-Fingerprint remains topologically unchanged in one’s whole life, and therefore, has been used as a means to biometrically identify individuals in forensic investigations, law enforcement and access control.
+Fingerprints remain topologically unchanged in one's whole life, and therefore, have been used as a means to biometrically identify individuals in forensic investigations, law enforcement and access control.
 Appropriate methods are essential to obtain high-quality fingerprint images.
-In this contribution, an aggregation-induced emission luminogen tetraphenylethene-based dye FLA-2, was synthesized and characterized for the visualization of the latent fingerprints (LFPs).
+In this contribution, an aggregation-induced emission luminogen tetraphenylethene-based dye FLA-2 was synthesized and characterized for the visualization of latent fingerprints (LFPs).
 LFPs can be directly visualized by incubating with the dye FLA-2 solution.
 And, after a cyanoacrylate fuming method pre-treatment stage, fine fingerprint structures can be obtained from level-1 to level-3 details.
-Two methods were compared by resolution, fluorescent intensity, and scanning electron microscopy imaging to investigate the influence of the cyanoacrylate fuming method pre-treatment stage.
+Two methods were compared using resolution, fluorescence intensity, and scanning electron microscopy imaging to investigate the influence of the cyanoacrylate fuming method pre-treatment stage.
 Furthermore, the visualization of old LFPs (7 d, 16 d and 30 d) on glass slides, aluminum foil and coin substrates also became effective after the pre-treatment step.
-The fluorescent LFP images above were all validated by the Automated Fingerprint Identification System obtaining positive matches.
-These results demonstrate the potential of this method to be applied into visualizing LFPs in the field of public security.
+The fluorescent LFP images mentioned above were all validated by using an automated fingerprint identification system obtaining positive matches.
+These results demonstrate the potential of this method to be applied to visualizing LFPs in the field of public security.